JohnInTheGarage/Moonlyte/README.md

 This project is licensed under the terms of the MIT license.

 Written in GO / Tinygo as I had not tried the language much.
+N.B. you will have to adjust settings.json as it refers to a location for the GOROOT which is on my disk, not yours.

 Uses a Pico microcontroller instead of the traditional Arduino, again because I had not used it and it was just collecting dust.

 This implements a basic subset of the Moonlite protocol which I found documented at